What is VPN on computer? 4 reasons why might you need one

 Step 5: Launch and log in

 Once installed, open the VPN application from your desktop shortcut or applications folder.
-You'll be prompted to log in using the credentials (username/password or activation code) you created during sign-up.
+You’ll be prompted for authentication by logging in using the credentials (username/password or activation code) you created during sign-up.

 Step 6: Connect to a server